 Dogs: Hiking with dogs is allowed in Waterton.
 However, canine companions must remain on a leash.
 Remember to pack out any dog poo and leave no trace.
 Worried about the smell?
 I use this Ruffwear Pack Out Bag.

 Bear Country: Waterton is bear country.
 Be sure to bring bear spray, keep it accessible (I wear mine on my pack chest strap), and know how to use it.
 Regardless of whether you’re in a group or hiking solo (like me), make lots of noise by talking or singing.
-Bringing bear bangers or an airhorn isn’t a bad idea either.
+Bringing an animal deterrent airhorn isn’t a bad idea either.
 At the campsite, put all animal attractants (food, scented products, etc.) in the food storage locker.

 Navigation: The trail is relatively well-maintained, but there are a few sections without much signage.
 I’d recommend bringing the Waterton Lakes Gem Trek Map.

 Water: There is no water source once you’re on the ridge.
-Bring at least two litres with you.
+Bring at least two litres with you, like in a water reservoir.

 • Save

-What’s your favourite thing to do in Waterton Lakes National Park?
-Have you hiked Goat Lake and Avion Ridge?
+Have you visited Waterton Lakes National Park?
+How about hiking up to Goat Lake and Avion Ridge?
 Let me know in the comments below.

 • Save